• Skip to main content

 My point is, don’t assume that the guitar is in good condition just because it’s marketed as new.

-Even if you’re a beginner and know very little about bass guitar construction, you should still inspect its body, head, neck, sides, and back for visible damage.
+Even if you’re a beginner and know very little about bass guitar anatomy and construction, you should still inspect its body, head, neck, sides, and back for visible damage.
 You can overlook small scratches, but depending on where they are, you may have to do some repairs.

 Completely unstring your instrument and slide your fingers across the entire bass guitar.
 Start from the fretboard and see if there are any holes in the frets or the nut slot.
 Move on to the neck and pay attention to the joints.